By Duane Stoltzfus, professor of communication

 They returned to the United States in 1959, joining the faculty at Goshen College.
 They timed their arrival with an emerging openness in the Mennonite Church to instrumental music.

 Sherer directed the college’s orchestra, founded in the 1950’s, throughout his 39 years at the college.
-He played a role in the establishment of many durable traditions at the college and community, including the Lecture-Music Series (which later became the Performing Arts Series), the biannual opera production and the Concerto-Aria Competition and Concert (now in its 58th year).
+He played a role in the establishment or advancement of many durable traditions at the college and community, including the Lecture-Music Series (which later became the Performing Arts Series), the biannual opera production and the Concerto-Aria Competition and Concert (now in its 58th year).

 He led an “Early Music” revival in the 1960s that introduced a generation of students to baroque, renaissance and medieval music, dependent on recorders, shawms, sackbuts, lutes and the harpsichord.
 (At one point he had a recorder distributorship with Dolmetsch recorders in England that became so successful that he felt as though he had to choose between recorder sales and teaching, at which point he shut down the business).